 We're creating a destination, not just a toilet-stop, at the Kaiaua end of the Rail Trail extension.
 Plans for the place include day and overnight parking areas with natural landscaping, as well as picnic areas and safety bollards.
 We were also proposing to build container style toilets and a shower facility at this location, but we’ve since had a rethink.

-This is because they would be accessible to more people there, including users of the playground, visitors to the Pink Store, boat ramp users and travellers stopping to stretch their legs.
+The Council asked the community for feedback on two proposed locations for the facility in April and received more than 80 responses.
+The council reviewed all the feedback on 12 May and resolved to select the spot near the pirate ship playground.
+The new location for the toilets makes more sense because they will be accessible to more people there, including users of the playground, visitors to the Pink Store, boat ramp users and travellers stopping to stretch their legs.
 There is also more space to plant screening plants to help the facility blend into the natural landscape.
-We would still provide day and overnight parking areas, natural landscaping and picnic areas in the original location.
+We will still provide day and overnight parking areas, natural landscaping and picnic areas in the original location.

-It would only be a short walk for people staying or picnicking in the overnight parking area to use the toilets and shower in the pirate ship playground area.
+It will only be a short walk for people staying or picnicking in the overnight parking area to use the toilets and shower in the pirate ship playground area.

 The budget of $364,000 includes an $80,000 contribution from the government and $10,000 from the NZ Motor Caravan Association.